Abbas-Khann/Solidity-Mastery/Absolute-beginner/Blockchain.md

    2.Gets to add the block to his copy of the blockchain

-Nodes then synchronize with that copy and reach a consensus about the present state of the blockchain.🔄
+Nodes then synchronize with that copy but before, all nodes in the network need to agree on the validity of those new blocks which is why we have consensus

-How does the network of nodes in a blockchain system agrees on the validity of new blocks?

 ## Consensus